kach/emo.7/README.txt

               Conveys sadness, disappointment, and misery.

        ;)     Like a wink.
-Indicates that some positive information  was  left unsaid,  but  that based on context the reader should be able to derive this information.
+Indicates that some information  was  left  unsaid, but  that  based  on context the reader should be able to derive this information.

        :P     Indicates that the preceding remark was humerous, sarcastic,  or otherwise lighthearted and not meant to be taken seriously.

+       :D or =D
-       :D     Conveys gladness, extreme joy, sudden excitement, etc.
+              Conveys gladness, extreme joy, sudden excitement, etc.

        D:     Conveys sudden disappointment, sadness, devastation, etc.

        :/     Conveys uncertainty about a situation.
 Indicates doubt or confu- sion.
+Also can indicate indifference in some cases.

        :O or :o